-Suwannee River Florida Kayak and Camping AdventureMarch 28-April 3, 2021
+Suwannee River Florida Kayak and Camping Adventure*Only available for custom dates and groups

 The 170 mile Suwannee River Wilderness Trail begins in White Springs, Florida.
 The gentle flow makes for easy kayaking and the camping sites are beautiful.
 Kayaking on the upper Suwannee takes you through the towering pines and stately cypress that line the river banks and high bluffs.
 The slow current makes it ideal for beginners to get down the river without having to exhaust themselves.